Fernet Stock

-Fernet Stock is a herbal bitters made in Plzeň-Božkov, Czech Republic.
+Fernet Stock is a herbal bitters made in Plzeň, Czech Republic.
 It is flavoured with approximately 14 herbs, imported from the Mediterranean and the Alps.
 It is also available in a sweeter form as Fernet Stock Citrus.
 The original Fernet is approximately 40% alcohol (Italian version 41%), whereas the Citrus is a lower 30%.

 History

+Origins and the interwar period

-In 1884, the italian Lionello Stock founded during the crisis after the Panic of 1873 the Camis & Stock company in Trieste.
-Its flagship product was cognac, but following the end of the First World War, trade between the countries from the empire became more difficult.
-Stock bought a distillery in Božkov (a village near Plzeň) and founded a subsidiary called Stock Cognac Medicinal.
+In 1884, during the crisis caused by the Panic of 1873, Italian Lionello Stock founded the Camis & Stock company in Trieste.
+The Italian speaking city was at that time part of Austria-Hungary.
+The company's flagship product was cognac but the dissolution of Austria-Hungary in 1918 made trade between the successor countries difficult as Trieste became part of Italy.
+Therefore Stock bought a distillery in Božkov near Plzeň in Czechoslovakia in 1920 and founded a subsidiary called Stock Cognac Medicinal.
 At first, spirits transported from Trieste were bottled there.
 Cognac or brandy were long the firm's flagship products.
 The plant began gradually operating independently and shipments from Trieste came to an end.